Dich0tomy/Weepin/docs/spec/0.1/functional.md

 ## Final syntax

-The syntax that is a 100% valid `weepin.json5` syntax, can be parsed and used by the weepin loader.
+The syntax that is a 100% valid [manifest](#the-manifest-file) syntax, can be parsed and used by the [weepin loader](#weepin-loader).

-Note, that the syntax of the file has to be a 100% conformant with `JSON5`, it's just that weepin enforces a certain structure of the file of form:
+Note, that the syntax of the file has to be a 100% conformant with the underlying manifest format, it's just that weepin enforces a certain structure of the file of form:

 ```json5